bee-san/Polymath/content/posts/2019-02-05-how-does-public-key-cryptography-work.md

 The [modular multiplicative inverse](https://www.wikiwand.com/en/Modular_multiplicative_inverse) of the encryption algorithm $c = m^e \; mod \; n$ is $m = c^d \; mod \; n$.
 All of this maths has built up to this.
 Modular arithmetic and one-way functions are heavily involved here.
 In order to encrypt, you calculate c.
 In order to decrypt, you calculate m.
 Both of these require knowledge of $n$, which is the special number we talked about earlier.

-If you want to learn more about the maths of RSA, I highly reccomend the readable, [origianl RSA paper](https://people.csail.mit.edu/rivest/Rsapaper.pdf).
+If you want to learn more about the maths of RSA, I highly recommend the readable, [original RSA paper](https://people.csail.mit.edu/rivest/Rsapaper.pdf).

 ---

 ## Authentication

 How do you prove that a message sent by Bob was actually sent by Bob, and not sent by Eve?
 You need a way to authenticate them.
 In the real world, we authenticate using signatures.
 Although these can be forged, you can authenticate using a biometric scanner, but your fingerprints can be lifted and copied.

-You can use a passcode, but again much like how Caeser cipher and its single key is useless, authentication methods that use single keys aren't as perfect.

 You can use a passcode, but again much like how Caeser's cipher and its single key is useless, authentication methods that use single keys aren't as perfect.